penpot/penpot-docs/technical-guide/developer/ui.md

 Often, Design System components come along extra documentation provided by Design.
 Furthermore, they might be technical things to be aware of.
 For this, you can add documentation in [MDX format](https://storybook.js.org/docs/writing-docs/mdx).

-You can use Storybook's `<Canvas>` element to showcase specific stories to enrich the documentation.
+You can use Storybook's <code class="language-bash">\<Canvas></code> element to showcase specific stories to enrich the documentation.

 When including codeblocks, please add code in Clojure syntax (not JSX).